aragon/aragon-court/docs/4-entry-points/1-controller.md

     - Ensure that the msg.sender supports the `IArbitrable` interface
     - Ensure that the subject is up-to-date on its subscription fees
 - **State transitions:**
-    - Create a new dispute object in the Court module
+    - Create a new dispute object in the DisputesManager module

 ### 4.1.3.
 Execute dispute